The ArtLens Exhibition is currently closed. Download the ArtLens App to explore from anywhere!

-Gallery One proper reopened to the public as ArtLens Exhibition at the Solstice Party, June 2017.
-The Exhibition is an experiential gallery that puts you, the viewer, into conversation with masterpieces of art, encouraging engagement on a personal, emotional level.
-The art selection and barrier-free digital interactives inspire you to approach the museum’s collection with greater curiosity, confidence, and understanding.
-Transitioning away from the touchscreen technology that Gallery One relied upon, the Exhibition interactives use barrier-free, gesture-sensing projections that respond seamlessly to body movement and facial recognition as you approach, immersing you in the experience.
-There are 16 new and innovative games, centered on the following themes: Composition, Symbols, Gesture + Emotion, and Purpose.
-Each artwork in the Exhibition has two corresponding games in different themes, allowing you to dive deeper into understanding the object.
-Rather than screens positioned in front of the artworks, the Exhibition will reverse the experience with the artwork positioned in the foreground.
+ArtLens Exhibition is an experiential gallery that puts you—the viewer—into conversation with masterpieces of art, encouraging engagement on a personal, emotional level.
+ArtLens Exhibition features a collection of 20 masterworks of art that will rotate every 18 months to provide new, fresh experiences for repeat visitors.The art selection and barrier-free digital interactives inspire you to approach the museum’s collection with greater curiosity, confidence, and understanding.
+Transitioning away from touchscreen technology, ArtLens Exhibition interactives use gesture-sensing projections that respond seamlessly to body movement and facial recognition as you approach, immersing you in the experience.
+There are 16 innovative games, centered on the following themes: Composition, Symbols, Gesture + Emotion, and Purpose.
+Each artwork in ArtLens Exhibition has two corresponding games in different themes, allowing you to dive deeper into understanding the object.
+ArtLens Exhibition opened to the public at the Solstice Party in June 2017.

 ArtLens Exhibition Audience and Goals